Ukrainian Premier League: Premier League managers

 The league's record holder for games in the league is Myron Markevych.

-Among other coaches who stayed in the league the longest, there are Anatoliy Chantsev (150), Roman Sanzhar (145), Ihor Yavorskyi (144), Viktor Prokopenko (140), Nikolay Kostov (139), Vasyl Sachko (137), Oleksandr Zavarov (134), Roman Pokora (129), Oleksandr Sevidov (129), and Ivan Balan (123).

 All-time participants

 The table lists the place each team took in each of the seasons.

 Vyshcha Liha era (1992–2008)

 Premier League era (2008–present)

-Teams marking (as of 2020–21):
+Teams marking (as of 2025–26):

+Teams by region and city

 All-time table

-All figures are correct through the 2021–22 season.
+All figures are correct through the 2024–25 season.
 Promotion/relegation playoff games are not included.
 Teams in bold currently compete in Premier League.
 Numbers in bold indicate the record values for each column.